There is no legal obligation to hire an accountant if you’re setting up a limited company. However, there are some very good reasons to do so.

 But do you have the time, expertise, and patience to take this on?

-Or would you rather pay a Corporation Tax-deductible £100 per month for a specialist to do this for you?
+Or would you rather pay a Corporation Tax-deductible £100 per month to have a specialist do this for you?